Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking: Introduction

 Overparameterized neural networks continue to challenge classical learning theory.
 Despite their capacity to memorize arbitrary labels~\citep{zhang2016understanding}, they often generalize well on natural data and, in some cases, only begin to generalize after complete memorization, a phenomenon known as grokking~\citep{power2022grokking}.
 This apparent contradiction has motivated a renewed interest in identifying geometric signatures of generalization.
 Two candidates have emerged as particularly prominent: the flatness of the loss landscape~\citep{keskarLarge, jiang2020fantastic, petzka2021relative} and the neural collapse (NC) phenomenon~\citep{papyan2020prevalence,mixon2022neural, zhou2022all}.
 Both tend to appear late in training and are frequently associated with good generalization, yet their precise causal roles remain unclear.

 In this paper, we challenge the common conjecture that NC is necessary for generalization~\citep{mixon2022neural, zhou2022all, sukenik2023deep, zhu2021geometric}.
 Our key idea is to leverage grokking as a unique observational window: since generalization emerges only after prolonged memorization, it enables a clean separation between training dynamics and generalization.
-This allows us to ask—do neural collapse and flatness merely correlate with generalization, or do they contribute to it?
+This allows us to ask: do NC and flatness merely correlate with generalization, or do they contribute to it?

 We measure both phenomena in the penultimate layer.
 For flatness, we adopt the relative flatness metric proposed by~\citet{petzka2021relative}, which considers the Hessian trace normalized by the weight norm, a quantity theoretically and empirically shown to align with generalization.
 To make this computable in large state-of-the-art neural networks, we employ the alternative closed-form upper bound introduced by~\citep{walter2024uncanny}, which is valid in the penultimate layer under cross-entropy loss.
 For NC, we measure the class-wise clustering of penultimate-layer representations through empirical variance and mean properties, tracking its emergence throughout training.
 In grokking experiments, we find that flatness emerges alongside generalization, never before.
-NC, in contrast, appears earlier during memorization, suggesting that it may result from, rather than enable, generalization (cf. Fig.~\ref{fig:grok_nc_flatness}).
+NC, in contrast, appears earlier during memorization, suggesting that it can lead to, but is not neccessary for generalization (cf. Fig.~\ref{fig:grok_nc_flatness}).